linuxkay/TH692_maintenace/README.md

 # Credits

-<a href="Make a shell script execute commands in telnet or programs">StackExchange: Make a shell script execute commands in telnet or programs</a>
+<a href="https://unix.stackexchange.com/questions/247336/make-a-shell-script-execute-commands-in-telnet-or-programs">StackExchange: Make a shell script execute commands in telnet or programs</a>

 <a href="https://stackoverflow.com/questions/4651437/how-do-i-set-a-variable-to-the-output-of-a-command-in-bash">Stack Overflow :shell - How do I set a variable to the output of a command in Bash</a>